Aman9892455/delta-2/README.md

 # delta-2
-this repository i created just for explore
+this repository i created just for expl